vogtb/spreadsheet/DOCS.md

 ### SUMSQ

 ```
-  Returns the sum of the squares of a series of numbers andor cells.
+  Returns the sum of the squares of a series of numbers and/or cells.
 @param values  The values or range(s) whose squares to add together.
 @returns {number} the sum of the squares if the input.
 @constructor